-- Base budget adjustments of 3% in 2005-06 and 2006-07 and 4% for 2007-08 through 2010-11 - Additional 1% base budget adjustments for annual shortfalls in core areas beginning in 2008-09 and continuing through 2010-11 - Marginal cost funding for enrollment growth of 2.5% per year - Student fee increases of 14% in 2004-05 and 2005-06 for undergraduates, and 20% in 2004-05 and 10% in 2005-06 for graduate students, followed by fee increases consistent with Governor's proposed longterm student fee policy beginning in 2007-08 - Annual adjustments for debt service, employer retirement contributions, and annuitant health benefits - One-time funds and new initiatives when the State's fiscal situation allowed - At least \$345 million of capital outlay annually
+- Base budget adjustments of 3% in 2005-06 and 2006-07 and 4% for 2007-08 through 2010-11 - Additional 1% base budget adjustments for annual shortfalls in core areas beginning in 2008-09 and continuing through 2010-11 - Marginal cost funding for enrollment growth of 2.5% per year - Student fee increases of 14% in 2004-05 and 2005-06 for undergraduates, and 20% in 2004-05 and 10% in 2005-06 for graduate students, followed by fee increases consistent with Governor's proposed longterm student fee policy beginning in 2007-08 - Annual adjustments for debt service, employer retirement contributions, and annuitant health benefits - One-time funds and new initiatives when the State's fiscal situation allowed - At least \$345 million of capital outlay annually delay further cuts into future years.

-Governor's proposed solution to the overall deficit included major budget reductions in most areas of the budget, heavy borrowing, and several one-time actions that would only delay further cuts into future years.
 The University was gravely concerned about the future of the institution and the potential long-term effect on quality of the academic enterprise as the State fought its way out of its economic crisis.
 Governor Schwarzenegger was equally concerned about the University's future and asked his administration to work with the University and with the California State University on a new long-term funding agreement for the four-year institutions.